sicxbit/ai-image-generator/readme.md

 2. Enter a textual prompt in the input field.
 3. Click "Generate" to create an AI-generated image.

----
-5. Open a pull request for review.

----

 ## License
 *This project currently does not have a license.*
 If you plan to reuse or distribute this code, please reach out to clarify usage permissions.